bio-miga/MiGA-Docker/aws/using-miga-aws.md

 cd
 ssh -i .ssh/<keypair file> ubuntu@<public IP address>
 ```
-The web-server is less likely to stop if it is started in a tmux session.
+The web server is less likely to stop if it is started in a tmux session.
 Begin a tmux session named web-server by entering:

 ```
 tmux new -s web-server
 ```
 You may of course use a different name if you wish.
-A green bar will appear across the bottom of the screen inidcating that you are in a tmux session.
+A green bar will appear across the bottom of the screen indicating that you are in a tmux session.
 Then enter:

 ```
 cd /miga-web/
 export SECRET_KEY_BASE='bundle exec rake secret'
 bundle exec rails server -e production -b 0.0.0.0 -p 8080 Puma
 ```
 Exit the tmux session with Ctrl-B d.
-The server will conitnue to run even after you close the session manager or log out and close the terminal.
+The server will continue to run even after you close the session manager or log out and close the terminal.

 ## Stopping a MiGA AWS Instance

 In setting up the MiGA AWS instance, we configured it so that all data is written to a storage volume separate from the instance itself.
 We did this for two reasons: 1) so that the data can still be retrieved even if the MiGA instance is terminated, and 2) to allow the data volume to be attached to a different MiGA instance.
 For example, you will likely want to create a new MiGA instance after a newer MiGA AMI becomes available.
-Also, you might have different instance types: one with fewer vCPUs and less memory for running tutorials and another with more resources for running large jobs.
+Also, you might have different instance types: a cheaper one with fewer vCPUs and less memory for running tutorials and another with more resources for running large jobs.

 To stop your MiGA instance, log into your AWS account, go to the EC2 Dashboard and find your running instance.
 Connect to it  using the Session manager and enter: